rhventures/penpot-iphone-templates-plugin/README.md

 # Penpot IPhone UI App Template Plugin

-This Penpot Plugin is designed to insert IPhone templates into your project for UI Mockups
+This Penpot Plugin is designed to insert iPhone templates into your project for UI Mockups

-Options for the IPhone:
+Options for the iPhone:
  - 12' mini
  - 12'
  - 12' pro